 Tullow is committed to safe and sustainable operations as set out in our Safe and Sustainable Operations Policy.
-The standards and processes within the Tullow Integrated Management System (IMS) set out how we protect the environment for current and future generations as well as ensure that our local communities, employees, contract staff and business partners are kept safe and well.
+The standards and processes within Tullow's KCD set out how we protect the environment for current and future generations, respect human rights as well as ensure that our local communities, employees, contract staff and business partners are kept safe and well.

-We expect everyone to think about their role in managing the Environment, Health and Safety (EHS) risks that exist in our business and in particular, within their own area of responsibility and influence.
+We require everyone to think about their role in managing the Environment, Health and Safety (EHS) risks that exist in our business and in particular, within their own area of responsibility and influence.